-TYPE OF MORTGAGE INTEREST OPTION DESCRIPTION ADVANTAGES disadvantages Current Account A single account from which you run your day-to-day finances and your mortgage.
+TYPE OF MORTGAGE INTEREST OPTION DESCRIPTION ADVANTAGES DISADVANTAGES Current Account A single account from which you run your day-to-day finances and your mortgage.
 It is like a current account with a large overdraft facility secured against your property.
 The lender calculates interest on the current debit balance.
 There are no fixed monthly repayments; you can overpay, underpay or take payment holidays as long as the debt is within your agreed borrowing limit.
 You effectively have a credit facility where you only pay interest at the mortgage rate.
 The lender will usually charge a one-off arrangement fee.
 The flexible repayment nature means you need self-discipline to ensure you repay the mortgage by the end of the term.
 If you are not a higher rate tax payer or have substantial savings, you may be better off with a more traditional option that has a lower interest rate.
 Also, other interest options sometimes allow overpayments and offer better rates.
 Offset A similar idea to the current account mortgage but without a single account.
 Essentially, your mortgage debt is notionally reduced by the balance in your savings account; you pay interest on this notionally reduced debt.
 You pay interest on a lower balance than with a traditional mortgage.
 You can usually overpay, underpay or take payment holidays as long as the debt is within your agreed borrowing limit.
+You don't earn interest on your savings, but you don't pay interest on the amount (of savings linked) off your mortgage.
 The lender will usually charge a one-off arrangement fee.
 The flexible repayment nature means you need self-discipline to ensure you repay the mortgage by the end of the term.
 If you are not a higher rate tax payer or have substantial savings, you may be better off with a more traditional option that has a lower interest rate.
 Also, other interest options sometimes allow overpayments and offer better rates.
 Cashback A mortgage that pays you an up front cash lump sum of either a fixed amount or a percentage of the mortgage advance.
 Can be useful for first time buyers who may be on a tight budget and could use the cashback for home furnishings.
 There are redemption penalties should you wish to redeem the mortgage during a period set by the lender.
 The rate is often SVR or very close to it.